All Episodes

 That wouldn't be accurate.

-And if people don't understand those numbers, I think that's where you'll make predictions very similar to those political analysts in the past who predicted people like Mitt Romney who predicted Hillary Clinton winning, where you don't understand why Donald Trump is immensely popular on the immigration issue.
+And if people don't understand those numbers, I think that's where you'll make predictions, very similar to those political analysts in the past who predicted people like Mitt Romney, who predicted Hillary Clinton winning, where you don't understand why Donald Trump is immensely popular on the immigration issue.

-Americans are losing jobs, they're being imported.
+Americans are losing jobs.

 That's a big factor.

-Yeah, I mean, the the real issue around these jobs is also the ability to move from state to state geography matters uh in addition to skills matching and easier than moving from Calcutta.
+Yeah, I mean, the real issue around these jobs is also the ability to move from state to state.

 So in fact, you are correct.

-Uh so yes, you're correct.
+So yes, you're correct.

 Yeah.